khushbooTrivedi/SignUp/README.md

 5. To build -> ng build --prod

 Flow
-1.First screen -> Login screen
+1. First screen -> Login screen
 2. Click on link -> Create Today
 3. Enter all fields and Sign In
 4. Login